lacikawiz/go-json-util/README.md

 ```
 Push adds an object to an array

+---

 ### func (Obj) Raw

 ```go
 func (o Obj) Raw() interface{}
 ```
-Raw : this is for testing purposes only, returns the raw data object
+Raw returns the raw Golang interface object for the JSON object

+---

 ### func (Obj) RemoveKey